midoch/Vue-Weather-App/README.md

 2. The current weather details for the entered location will be displayed, including the location name, date, temperature, and weather description.

 3. You can search for different locations by entering a new query in the search bar.

-## Credits

-WeatherApp is built with Vue.js and uses the OpenWeatherMap API to fetch weather data.